Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 It was not by accident, that Luther started his protest against the 'Ablass' (I dont know the English word) on the eve of All-Saintsday.
 That was the 'Sales' periode of the Ablasse... big business...

 In the next years the fight against the 'Roman superstitions' also included the battle against all kinds of rituals &cetera around the dead: The abolition of All Saints Day and All Souls Day !
 (In the calvinist tradition, which is always a little sharper on these points, the funeral in itself became non-liturgical matter.
-Prayers had to be said at home and the funeral itself was family bus.
+Prayers had tobe said at home and the funeral itself was family business.
 No church-service at all.
 How tough those kind of tradition are: In the Dutch Reformed Churches the Book of Prayer from 1951 only gives in the appendix some tips for prayers and Lectiones around the burial)

 In stead in the protestant tradition the last day of the Year became the day on which the names of the dead were commemorated.
 I suppose from what Thomas Braatz writes, that in the Lutheran tradition this was also the case, but more liturgically correct: on the last sunday of the Church Year, which nowadays also is mainstream in calvinist churches.